wrongbad/sqrll/README.md

 I decided instead of start fresh here and follow the pattern of Transformers with all layers in residual side branches, and include up-projection MLP layers.

 I also added a hyperparameter to insert MLP layers once every N `sqrll` layers, which can reduce parameter count.

+### Torch to C++

+SqrLLM models can be converted to pure c++ code with no dependencies, inlining the weights as constants in the code (bfloat16 storage format).

+This means the model.cpp can be compiled to `WebAssembly` for example, where the file-size overhead beyond the weights is mere kilobytes!

+A Makefile is including showing how to compile for both command-line and web assembly.

+This component was designed in a general purpose way, using torch.fx to discover the model architecture.
+However only the bare minimal set of functions are implemented to get SqrLLM export working.
+Maybe some day I'll spend more time on it and break it out as a standalone tool.